 The Company has a wholly-owned subsidiary undertaking, HD 360 Limited, which was incorporated on 29th June 2016.
 The IT and analytics operations of HD Insurance Limited were transferred to its subsidiary on this date.
 The principal activity of HD 360 Limited is software development and data analytics.
+During 2022, HD 360 Limited established a branch in Greece.

 On 31 January 2019, HD 360 Limited acquired 100% of the share capital of a Cypriot road assistance provider, N.T.
-Rescue Line Autoservices Ltd. This forms part of the Group's long-term strategy to enter the wider mobility ecosystem.
+Rescue Line Auto Services Ltd. This forms part of the Group's long-term strategy to enter the wider mobility ecosystem.

 This Solvency and Financial Condition Report (SFCR) has been prepared in order to satisfy the public disclosure requirements under the Delegated Regulations of the European Parliament.
 The elements of the disclosure relate to business performance, governance, risk profile, solvency and capital management.
 This report should assist the Company's stakeholders, including the supervisory authorities, in their understanding of the capital position of HD Insurance Ltd under Pillar I of Solvency II following its implementation on 1 January 2016.